Benjol/BlogBackup/README.md

 Because I am philosophically opposed to the idea of people trusting a program that they just downloaded off the internet with their blogger login credentials.

 ##Future work
-The next two steps (I'm not sure in which order) are to enable downloading embedded videos (not easy), and to recreate the html on disk.
+The next two steps are to to recreate the html on disk, (and get video playback working).

 ##License terms
 Use this software - compiled or source code - any which way you want, but don't blame me if it does something you don't like.

 ##Changelog

+###08 June 2012
+Add download of embedded Blogger videos (in blogger-specific format) - not YouTube videos.

-###02 Marche 2012
+###02 March 2012
 Initial version